 Some are snatched by coyotes.

-Some fall prey to disease.
+Others fall prey to disease.

-Some simply return to their original homes.
+A few simply return to their original homes.

 It is just part of rural life.